situmtech/situm-android-getting-started/README.md

 ### <a name="locationpermissions"><a/> Optional step 5: location and runtime permissions
 When we work on features that involve the use of the smartphone location, we need to add fine location permission to the manifest:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 ```
 Also, ensure to check the Android runtime permissions.
 [More info](https://developer.android.com/training/permissions/requesting.html) .

+### <a name="indoorpositioning"></a> Optional step 6: Setup indoor positioning
+In order to use indoor positioning, you must define which building you want to position in.
+This can be achieved by editing the value of `private static final String BUILDING_ID = "YOUR_BUILDING_ID";` in PositioningActivity